 Solitary or multiple papillomas

-Normally they occur in isolation ( solitary papilloma ), but papillomas which develop towards the extreme ends of the ductal system can be multiple.
+Normally solitary papillomas occur in isolation, but papillomas that develop towards the extreme ends of the ductal system can be multiple.
 The development of multiple breast papillomas is termed ‘papillomatosis’.

 Breast Adenoma (Fibroadenoma)

-Other sub-types of breast adenoma include lactating adenoma, which is associated with pregnancy and lactation, and tubular adenoma ( which may also be called ‘pure adenoma’), which has much less growth of stromal elements and large ducts, and is more confined to the smaller acinii of the milk producing glands.
+Other sub-types of breast adenoma include lactating adenoma, this is associated with pregnancy and lactation.
+Also, there is tubular adenoma ( that may also be called ‘pure adenoma’).
+Tubular adenoma has much less growth of stromal elements and large ducts, and is more confined to the smaller acinii of the milk producing glands.